oliverwilms/iris-for-money/README.md

 Identify the columns that contain the data to insert into the table using the dropdown selections just below the column headers before you click the Import button in a row that displays a category you want to import into the database.

 ## What it does

+The CSP page posts a request to /restapi/sql/query where query is the query to run against IRIS database.

+## What it does (this refers to the template this repository was cloned from)
 Creates /crud web app in IRIS and CRUD endpoints to play with persistent data in Sample.Person class.
 It uses [swagger-ui](https://openexchange.intersystems.com/package/iris-web-swagger-ui) module to provide documentation and test environment for API.